Skip to main content

 Roth IRA

-A retirement account funded with after-tax dollars where investments grow tax-free and qualified withdrawals in retirement are completely tax-free, including all investment gains.
+A retirement account you fund with after-tax dollars — but here's the payoff: all your investment growth and qualified withdrawals in retirement are completely tax-free.

-The Roth IRA is often considered the most powerful retirement savings vehicle available.
-While you don't get a tax deduction for contributions (they're made with after-tax money), the trade-off is extraordinary: all investment growth and qualified withdrawals are completely tax-free.
-If you contribute $7,000 per year and it grows to $500,000, you owe zero tax on that $493,000 of growth.
+The Roth IRA is often called the most powerful retirement account out there, and for good reason.
+Yes, you contribute money you've already paid taxes on — no upfront deduction.
+But the trade-off is huge: all the growth and all your qualified withdrawals are 100% tax-free.
+If you put in $7,000 a year and it eventually grows to $500,000, you owe zero tax on that $493,000 of gains.

-Income limits restrict who can contribute directly to a Roth IRA.
-For 2025, the ability to contribute phases out for single filers with MAGI between approximately $150,000-$165,000 and married filing jointly between approximately $236,000-$246,000.
-Higher earners can use the "backdoor Roth" strategy — contribute to a traditional IRA and then convert to Roth.
+There's an income ceiling for direct contributions.
+In 2025, the ability to contribute phases out for single filers earning roughly $150,000-$165,000 and married couples filing jointly between about $236,000-$246,000.
+Earn more than that?
+The "backdoor Roth" strategy — contributing to a traditional IRA and converting to Roth — is the standard workaround.

 Frequently Asked Questions